-The Victory Judge was Number 10 in my top 10 beautiful bikes (read my story here), so I thought I’d take another look at this gorgeous muscle cruiser.
+The Victory Judge was Number 10 in my top 10 sexiest bikes, so I thought I’d take another look at this gorgeous muscle cruiser.

 For 2014, the Victory Judge has become less aggressive with the bars moved back 10cm, the pegs moved forward 10cm, a two-piece seat and modern side panels replacing the retro racing “number plates”.